Ike Weir: Mid professional boxing career

-Early Featherweight Title Matches
+Early featherweight title matches

-On March 10, 1887, Weir fought a thirty-six-round match against Jack Williams in Westerly, Rhode, Island, that ended in a knockout for Weir.
+On March 10, 1887, Weir fought a thirty-six-round match against Jack Williams in Westerly, Rhode Island, that ended in a knockout for Weir.
 The fight was billed as a World Featherweight Title match.
 In the close and exciting contest, Weir was down in the twelfth, twenty-fourth, and twenty-ninth rounds, while Williams was down in the thirty-sixth round.

-On January 24, 1887, Weir won a seventh-round knockout against Jack Farrell in Ridgefield, New Jersey, near Hoboken, that was billed as a World 124 pound Title match, though it was not subsequently recognized as such.
-Weir received around $500 for the bout which was likely the largest purse he had yet received for a fight, and as the actual fight time was only eighteen minutes, it was a welcomed windfall for Weir.
+On January 24, 1887, Weir won a seventh-round knockout against Jack Farrell in Ridgefield, New Jersey, near Hoboken, that was billed as a World 124 pound title match, though it was not subsequently recognized as such.
+Weir received around $500 for the bout which was likely the largest purse he had yet received, and as the actual fight time was only eighteen minutes, it was a welcomed windfall for Weir.
 According to one source, the match was held in a somewhat private venue to keep its existence from the attention of the authorities who may have had issue with its legality.
 Weir took a few good shots in the bout himself and subsequently had a bad cut over his right eye.
 He later described Farrell as the "gamest man he ever met".

-On April 11, 1887, he married Miss Henrietta Flora McAvoy, with whom he remained throughout his life.
-They were married on Easter Monday at St. Mary's in Boston's North end.
+On Easter Monday, April 11, 1887, he married Henrietta Flora McAvoy, at St. Mary's in Boston's North end; he remained with her throughout his life.

-On April 30, 1887, Weir defeated Willie Clarke in a twenty-round bout lasting one hour twenty-three minutes in Long Island Sound in Queens, New York.
+On April 30, 1887, Weir defeated Willie Clarke in a twenty-round bout lasting 1 hour 23 minutes in Long Island Sound in Queens, New York.
 Weir knocked Clarke down twice in the first and once in the seventh.
 The bout was brutal, with far more of the injuries attributed to Clarke.
 Injuries to Weir's hands made it unlikely he could win by knockout, extending the length of the bout.
 Clarke attempted a futile rally in the nineteenth round, but was too weak and injured.
 His seconds threw in the sponge at the end of the twentieth when he could no longer see.
 According to one source, several of his earliest bouts had as few as twenty in attendance due to the legal issues associated with boxing at the time, and a single ticket could get a price as high as $100.